AriBlumstein/AirlineCustomerDB/README.md

 ### Visualization for View 3: HubFlightCustomers

-This query shows the number of customers flying from our hub, Hamburg, to various destinations for upcoming flights.
+This query shows the number of customers flying from our hub, ZMB, to various destinations for upcoming flights.
 It's helpful for analyzing the market and planning routes from our hub.

 ``` SQL
 SELECT Destination, SUM(NumCustomers) AS TotalCustomers